top of page

 The remaining woman, a slender blonde, said gently, “Hello.
 I’m Dr. Julia Mead.”
 She waved a hand at the older man beside her.
 He was mostly bald with only a strip of graying black hair that curved around his head from temple to temple.
 The overhead light glinted off the top of his head.
 “This is Dr. James MacGill.”

-Lifting a cup from the side table, Dr. Mead offered it with a smile.
+Lifting the cup from the side table, Dr. Mead offered it with a smile.
 “Here is some ice.
 It should help ease the dryness in your throat.”

 The young woman warily took the sliver of ice.
-The straps made it a bit difficult to reach her mouth, but she managed.
-After sucking on its coolness, a smile of relief spread across her face as refreshing fluid flowed over her dry throat.
-“That is much better.
+The straps made it difficult to reach her mouth, but she managed.
+After sucking on its coolness, the tension of discomfort eased the corners of her lips, and a smile spread across her face as the refreshing fluid flowed over her dry throat.
+Her voice barely above a whisper, she said “That is much better.
 May I have more?”

 Dr. Mead nodded.
 “Of course.
-I’ll just set the cup on your chest and you can take all you need.”
+I’ll just set the cup on your chest, and you can take as much as you want.”
 The doctor hesitated, a concerned frown etching furrows in her brow.
-“I'm sorry our arrival was so abrupt, and probably scary, but...”
+“I’m sorry our arrival was so abrupt, and probably scary, but...”

-“But I was screaming the house down and that isn't good for the other patients,” the young woman finished coolly, with only a hint of sarcasm in her hoarse voice.
-Briefly, her face screwed up into a grimace that verged on despair, before she was in control again.
-A determined smile curled her lips upwards.
-“I'm sorry.
+“But I was screaming the house down and that isn’t good for the other patients,” the young woman finished coolly, with only a hint of sarcasm in her hoarse voice.
+Briefly, her face screwed up into a grimace that verged on despair before she was in control again.
+A determined smile curled her lips upward.
+“I’m sorry.
 I just...”
 She stopped and turned away, the smile fading.
-Though outwardly she appeared calm, inside, she quaked with terror.
+Though outwardly she appeared calm, inside she quaked with terror.
 She slowly put another ice sliver in her mouth.
 A soft sigh escaped as the ice melted and further soothed her aching throat.

-“Yes, you just...what?” urged Dr. MacGill when it became apparent that she wasn't going to continue.
+“Yes, you just...what?” urged Dr. MacGill when it became apparent that she would not continue.
 He laid a sympathetic hand on her arm.
 “I think I can guess what part of your concerns are about.
 You were cataleptic when you were admitted into the hospital, so you don’t remember coming here.
 Some disorientation, even fear, is to be expected when you wake up in a strange room and amongst strangers.”

-Restlessly, she tossed her head back and forth, as if to deny her words before she spoke to them, though careful not to dislodge the gentle touch on her arm.
-She was comforted by the kindly placed warm hand.
+Restlessly, she tossed her head back and forth, as if to deny her words before she spoke them, though careful not to dislodge the gentle touch on her arm.
+The kindly placed warm hand was strangely comforting to her.
 And she desperately needed that comfort.
 Finally, she stopped all movement and stared stoically at the white ceiling far above her.

-After a long moment, she murmured with a broken sob, “I don't know who I am.”
+After a long moment, she murmured with a broken sob, “I don’t know who I am.”
 Her voice was so faint that the two doctors had to lean closer to hear her words.
 She turned to face the two doctors.
-She cleared her throat before speaking louder, and repeating, panic creeping into her voice again.
-“I don't know who I am.
-I don't know my name.
+She cleared her throat before speaking louder and repeated, panic creeping into her voice again.
+“I don’t know who I am.
+I don’t know my name.
 I don’t know where I came from.
 I don’t know what city we are in.
 I don’t remember anything.
-I don’t...”
-She paused and swallowed hard.
-“Do you know who I am?”
-She pleaded urgently, her eyes flicking from one doctor to the other.
+I don’t...” she paused and swallowed hard.
+“Do you know who I am?” she pleaded urgently, her eyes flicking from one doctor to the other.

 “I’m sorry,” Dr. MacGill replied sadly.
 He studied her with a contemplative smile.
 After a moment, he patted her arm briefly, then moved his hand back to the top railing.